On the ultimate precision of meson mixing observables

-To estimate the possible size of these non-perturbative terms we note first that the actual expansion parameter of the HQE is the hadronic scale $\Lambda$ normalised to the momentum release $\sqrt{M_i^2 - M_f^2}$.
-For the decay of a free $b$-quark we get - depending on the final quark states - the following possible values of the expansion parameter and the non-perturbative term (varying $\Lambda$ within $0.2$ and $2$ GeV, $m_b$ within $4.18$ and $4.78$ GeV and $m_c$ within $0.975$ and $1.67$ GeV):
+To estimate the possible size of these non-perturbative terms we note first that the actual expansion parameter of the HQE is not $\Lambda/m_b$ but the hadronic scale $\Lambda$ normalised to the momentum release $\sqrt{M_i^2 - M_f^2}$, where $M_i$ is the mass of the initial state and $M_f$ the sum of the final state masses.
+This can be shown by an explicit derivation of the HQE.
+Hence the expansion parameter for the quark-level decay $b \to c \bar{c} s$, $\Lambda / \sqrt{m_b^2- 4 m_c^2}$, is considerably larger than for the decay $b \to u \bar{u} u$, where it is $\Lambda / m_b$.
+In other words: the less phase space is accessible in the final state, the worse is the convergence property of the HQE for this class of decays and the larger might be the hypothetical duality violating terms.
+The remaining phase space for $B_s^0$ decay into light mesons (e.g. $B_s^0 \to K^- \pi^+$, via $b \to u \bar{u} d$), due to the dominant quark level decay (e.g. $B_s^0 \to D_s^- \pi^+ $, via $b \to c \bar{u} d$) and into the leading contribution to $\Delta \Gamma_s$ (e.g. $B_s^0 \to D_s^+ D_s^- $, via $b \to c \bar{c} s$) reads

+The crucial question is, whether the phase space in $B_s^0 \to D_s^{(*)+} D_s^{(*)-} $ is still large enough to ensure quark hadron duality. \\ To get some idea for the possible values of the expansion parameter and the non-perturbative terms in inclusive $b$-quark decays, we vary $\Lambda$ within $0.2$ and $2$ GeV,\footnote{This is twice the scale one finds in $\Delta \Gamma_s$\cite{Lenz:2011zz}.} $m_b$ within $4.18$ and $4.78$ GeV and $m_c$ within $0.975$ and $1.67$ GeV: